 For Example: A 6.3:1 gear ratio means the spool rotates 6.3 times for every one crank of the handle.

 Lower gear ratios like 4.7:1 or 5.0:1 bring in line slower but provide higher torque for fighting larger fish.
-A low gear baitcast reel is great for working a crank bait.
+A low gear baitcaster is great for working a crank bait.

-Whereas a high speed gear ratio like 7:1 or 8.2:1 bring the line in quick to deliver finesse fishing of small species.
+Whereas a high speed gear ratio like 7:1 or 8.2:1 brings the line in quick, to deliver finesse fishing of small species.
 These speeds are great for burning a spinner bait.
-Higher gear ratios are great for fishing in areas with small strike zones.
+Higher gear ratios are for fishing in areas with small strike zones.

-The most popular baitcaster reels for novices will have a number 6 at the start of the gear ratio.
+Most popular baitcasting reels for novices will have a number 6 at the start of the gear ratio.
 This will allow you to work both fast moving presentations and slower ones.

 Consider Line Speed

 To explain line speed, this means for each rotation of the handle the line retrieves a certain length.
 Stated as “line retrieve per inch” it relies on both the gear ratio and the diameter of the spool.
 In fact a slow 5.0:1 reel with a full and large spool is faster than a fast 7.2:1 reel with a small spool.
-So be careful when reading ratings, try to choose a med-fast ratio of around 6:1 with a medium spool to be safe.
+So be careful when reading ratings, try to choose a med-fast ratio of 6.0:1 and a medium spool to be safe.

 Braking System For The Spool

 Remember, the braking system moderates spool speed during a cast.
 Its purpose is to prevent backlash, which looks like a “birds’ nest” of tangled line.
 Although the brakes help reduce backlash, don’t expect them to do all the work for you.
 To make a proper cast it’s still up to you to control the spool rotation with your thumb.
 Don’t get discouraged, this is an acquired skill learned over hundreds of casts.